acceleratedscience/open-ad-toolkit/openad/user_toolkits/README.md

     -   **Function access:** `if "return_as_data" in inputs:`
     -   **Command notation:** `hello world [ return as data ]`
 -   `SHOW`<br>
-    This (always optional) clause is meant for fuctions that may return different types or formats of data, and should be used to specify what kind of data to return.
+    This (always optional) clause is meant for functions that may return different types or formats of data, and should be used to specify what kind of data to return.

     -   **JSON notation:** `"SHOW": ["foo", "bar"]`
     -   **Function access:**